miguelangelooscardoso/miguelangelooscardoso.github.io/_posts/2021-01-29-equilibrium-properties-of-elemental-ferromagnets.md

 categories:
  - github
  - website
-excerpt: The Birch–Murnaghan isothermal equation of state, published in 1947 by Albert Francis Birch of Harvard, determines the lattice parameter which would minimize the ground state energy.
-Several computational studies have been made across the years on three of the most common ferromagnetic metals and compared to its experimental properties.
-There is no better place to start than by a widely studied subject before advancing to more complex materials.
-Thus, LDA and GGA functionals were used to estimate the bulk modulus and the volume/energy of equilibrium of iron, nickel and cobalt.
+excerpt: The Birch–Murnaghan isothermal equation of state determines the lattice parameter which would minimize the ground state energy.
+Several computational studies have been made across the years on three of the most common ferromagnetic metals compared to their experimental properties.
+There is no better place to start than with a widely studied subject before advancing to more complex materials.
+Thus, LDA and GGA functionals were used to estimate the bulk modulus and the volume/energy of equilibrium of iron, nickel, and cobalt.
 ---